ILDAnaSoft/ILDDelphes/doc/Readme.md

 # ILDDelphes/doc
-### Documentation for ILD detector model implementation
+### Documentation for generic ILC detector model implementation

 Here we provide provide additional details on the model implementation, output data structures and how to use the simulation results in